Lynne Goldklang is a psychotherapist, writer and a grateful member of a HOPE bereavement group.

 It was one of those restless nights a few months after my husband’s death as I flipped on the TV and stared at the movie that was playing.
 A mother is sitting in a hospital waiting area crying as her young daughter’s life is ebbing.
 A strange older woman engages her in conversation and asks who is dying.
 The old woman listens carefully and then advises the grieving mother to be aware of “collateral beauty” — words that are the title and essence of the movie.

 The meaning of collateral beauty as portrayed in the film is that love and kindness are all around if the grieving person is open to notice and receive.
-It is a term that is mystical yet down to earth, easily accessible.
+It is a term that is mystical yet easily accessible.

 Experiences of collateral beauty can be profound or simple — a hug from a friend, a visit from a neighbor, a door held open by a stranger, an invitation to dinner, a business call with a caring voice on the other end, a loving conversation with a family member, cuddling with a cherished pet — countless little acts that can ease our pain even if only for a moment.

 Being part of a support group such as the HOPE program places us in an environment where there is an abundance of empathy, kindness, inspiration.
 There is the presence of collateral beauty when we are in the flow of giving and receiving loving support.
-The telling of our stories can bring comfort as we share the beauty of our memories and the love inside us that is forever.
+The telling of our personal experiences can bring comfort as we share our memories and the love inside us that is forever.

-The term collateral beauty is best experienced rather than defined.
-It is an affirmation of wonder — inviting us to cherish moments of our lives that can be good and sweet even when we are in the depths of loss and sorrow.
+Collateral beauty is best experienced rather than defined.
+It is an affirmation of wonder — inviting us to cherish moments of our lives that can be precious and life affirming even when we are in the depths of loss and sorrow.